IntelRealSense/librealsense/examples/measure/readme.md

 Distance in meters can be acquired using `get_distance` function of `depth_frame` class.

-> Calling `get_distance` excessively can result in bad performance, since the compiler can't optimize accross module boundaries, so it could be benefitial to read the `DEPTH_UNITS` option directly from the `depth_sensor` and use it to convert raw depth pixels to meters.
+> Calling `get_distance` excessively can result in bad performance, since the compiler can't optimize across module boundaries, so it could be beneficial to read the `DEPTH_UNITS` option directly from the `depth_sensor` and use it to convert raw depth pixels to meters.

 Putting everything together results in rather verbose `dist_3d` function:
 ```cpp